-In addition to his outpatient family medicine practice, Dr Pierce had been a part-time hospitalist contractor at Penobscot Bay Medicine Center for years and lately has been helping Groups, a chain of addiction treatment clinics, grow a new clinic in Rockland, Maine.
+In addition to his outpatient family medicine practice, Dr Pierce had been a part-time hospitalist contractor at Penobscot Bay Medicine Center for years and recently helped Groups, a chain of addiction treatment clinics, grow a new clinic in Rockland, Maine.

 Dr. Pierce was president of our state medical society, the Maine Medical Association, from 2015 to 2016 and chairs their Payment Reform committee.
 He's also an associate member of the Maine Osteopathic Association.